todb/kev-lite/README.md

 * Filtering across CVE IDs and vulnerability names
 * A single page deployment that reads a local copy of the KEV JSON data

-This is written using the Bootstrap and JQuery, and much of the code was generated with ChatGPT.
+This is written using Bootstrap and JQuery, and much of the code was generated with ChatGPT.

 MIT-Licensed, copyrighted by [Huge Success, LLC](https://hugesuccess.org).
 As much as ChatGPT sourced code can be copyrighted, anyway.